rgyoung6/MACER/README.md

 File with list of genera you want to download.
 Place these genera in a file in a single column.

 ### Arguments
-BOLD_database – T is to include, F is to exclude; default T NCBI_database – T is to include, F is to exclude; default T search_str – F uses the default string, anything other than F then that string will be used for the GenBank search; default F Default string…
+BOLD_database – TRUE is to include, FALSE is to exclude; default TRUE NCBI_database – TRUE is to include, FALSE is to exclude; default TRUE search_str – NULL uses the default string, anything other than NULL then that string will be used for the GenBank search; default NULL
+Default string…
 (genus[ORGN]) NOT (shotgun[ALL] OR genome[ALL] OR assembled[ALL] OR microsatellite[ALL])
-Note: When using a custom search string for NCBI only a single genus at a time can be used. input_file –  F prompts the user to indicate the location of the input file through point and click prompts, anything other than F then the string supplied will be used for the location; default F output_file –  F prompts the user to indicate the location of the output file through point and click prompts, anything other than F then the string supplied will be used for the location; default F
+Note: When using a custom search string for NCBI only a single genus at a time can be used. input_file –  FALSE prompts the user to indicate the location of the input file through point and click prompts, anything other than FALSE then the string supplied will be used for the location; default FALSE output_file –  FALSE prompts the user to indicate the location of the output file through point and click prompts, anything other than FALSE then the string supplied will be used for the location; default FALSE

 ### Output
 One main folder containing three other folders.